-After heavy underdog Louisiana-Lafayette scored 17 unanswered points in the second half Saturday, the Gators finally came to life with a late touchdown-scoring drive to tie the score and a blocked punt returned for a touchdown with two seconds left in the game to win 27-20.
+After heavy underdog Louisiana-Lafayette scored 17 unanswered points in the second half on Saturday, the Gators finally came to life with a late touchdown-scoring drive to tie the game and a blocked punt returned for a touchdown with two seconds left in the game to win, 27-20.

 Game ball goes to: Purifoy, who recorded his second blocked punt of the season.
 He also had a block against Missouri on Nov.
 3.

 Stat of the game: ULL’s pass defense was ranked 114th nationally (294.6 yards per game), but Florida could only manage 162 yards passing.

 How the game was won: Florida coach Will Muschamp used a timeout with 13 seconds remaining to force Louisiana-Lafayette to punt instead of allowing the clock to run out and go to overtime.